 Follow the steps below to create a project-based policy:

-- Enter a Policy Name, Description, and choose the option to apply the policy on Projects and choose the time period for when action should be taken on the files within projects.
+Enter a Policy Name, Description, choose the option to apply the policy on Projects and choose the time period when action should be taken on the files within projects.

 The file action period is based on the Estimated Project End Date of each project.